 36 acre industrial museum.
 Traditional resident craftspeople, working narrow gauge railway and bus service, nature trails, picnic areas, gift shop, restaurant and much more.

-2018 Open February half term then Wednesday - Sunday 7th March until 28th October.
+Christmas at Amberley Museum 1st & 2nd, 8th & 9th, 15th & 16th December 2018.
+2019 open Wednesday - Sunday 16th February to 3rd November.
 We will also be open on Bank Holidays and seven days a week during the West Sussex school holidays.
 Please see website for more details.

 Dogs are welcome, but must be kept to a lead.
 They are allowed in all the exhibit buildings, but not within the Cafe's.